gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.6/index.md

 ## Preview Status Indicator

 With the latest release, we introduce our newest design for the preview status indicator.
-As with the previous indicator, you will need the latest version of `gatsby-plugin-gatsby-cloud` to be installed and configured in your `gatsby-node` file.
+As with the previous indicator, you will need the latest version of `gatsby-plugin-gatsby-cloud` to be installed and configured in your `gatsby-config` file.

 This indicator will show up on your previews hosted on Gatsby Cloud.
 There are 4 interactable states to alert to the user the state of their preview builds as well as giving more context to when things succeed or go wrong.